Confidenceiskey/dpn-site/README.md

 **[Twitter](https://twitter.com/davidpnowak)**
 **[Medium](https://medium.com/@davidpnowak)**

 If you are an aspiring online entrepreneur, digital nomad, blogger or someone pursuing an online business, you might want to check out my **[CreateYourTale](https://davidpnowak.com)** community.

-A place where we all help each other along our journeys in creating successful online businesses.
+It is a place where everyone helps each other along their journeys to creating a successful online business.
 This is achieved by being surrounded with other motivated, like-minded individuals in a 'mastermind' group to share, learn and help each other out.
 You can also follow CreateYourTale on **[Twitter](https://twitter.com/createyourtale)**

 ##